-As the years turned to decades, 71-year-old Otto eventually became a part of demographic that nearly a third of Americans will join by the time they are 75, those with mobility issues.
+As the years turned to decades, 71-year-old Otto eventually became a part of demographic that nearly a third of Americans will join by the time they are 75: those with limited mobility.
 In fact, according to an analysis on census data by Pew Research Center, around 46% of Americans aged 75 and older reported having some type of disability.

 “Pain has become a limiting factor in my life, and while nowhere near as extreme as many, many people, it is an issue,” Otto said.
-“But that is not what let me start writing letters to Metro about accessibility at Oxbow.”
+“But that is not what led me to start writing letters to Metro about accessibility at Oxbow.”

 In fact, it was Otto’s friends that inspired him.
-They were fellow fisherman with mobility issues, one due to a battle with cancer.
+They were fellow anglers with mobility issues, one due to a battle with cancer.

-So in 2016, Otto reached out to Metro looking for a solution.
-In a letter to Metro's Council, Otto made his needs clear, that Oxbow's boat ramp needed to be ADA compliant.
-He received a response that accessible parking spaces would be made available.
-It would just take time.
+So in 2020, Otto reached out to Metro looking for a solution.
+He received a response, but not a clear promise on when changes would be made.
+Next, Otto wrote a letter to his Metro councilor.
+He received a response that accessible parking spaces would be made available; it would just take time.

 “I was frustrated with the timeline, but I do also understand that sometimes bureaucracy does take time,” Otto said.

 Otto’s conversations about accessibility with Metro came shortly after the hiring of accessiblity project manager Will Cortez in 2019.
 Cortez was brought onto the staff with funds from the 2019 voter-approved parks and nature bond.

 “In that parks bond we'd set aside $11 million just to do ADA [Americans with Disabilities Act] accessibility work,” Cortez said.